Fine Arts Doctoral Program (Art)

 For acceptance into the doctoral program, the applicant must have completed a master's degree, or its equivalent, with emphasis in some area of the visual arts.
 Every effort is made to select candidates who show strong scholarship and professional competence.
-Art doctoral faculty will evaluate each applicant's professional goals and any evidence of progress toward these goals; a personal interview is recommended.
-Applicants who have not taken at least 15 hours of art histories, art criticism, art education, art leadership, and/or visual culture courses at the college level, and performed well, may be required to meet the minimum as "leveling" courses, which will not count toward the 60-hour minimum in the doctoral degree plan.
+Applicants who have not taken at least 15 hours of art history, art criticism, art education, arts administration, aesthetics, and/or visual culture courses at the college level may be required to meet the 15-hour minimum in the form of leveling courses taken here at TTU, which will not count toward the 60-hour minimum in the doctoral degree plan.

 How to apply

 Interested candidates applying for admission to the Fine Arts Doctoral Program for Fall 2020 can do so through the Texas Tech University Graduate School portal.

 A complete application - via the Graduate School application portal - will include

 • Official transcripts of all previous college-level study